 What is short bowel syndrome in children?

-Short bowel syndrome is a group of problems.
-They happen to children who have had a significant part of their small intestine removed.
+Short bowel syndrome is when the body has trouble absorbing nutrients from food because of a problem with the small intestine.
+It often happens to children who have had a large part of their small intestine removed.
 This complex condition can be life-threatening in some babies and children.

 The small intestine is a long, curving organ.
 It connects your stomach to your large intestine.
 Digestion starts in your stomach.
 But most digestion takes place in the small intestine.
 The small intestine also absorbs nutrients.
-Bowel refers to the small intestine and large intestine together.
+The term bowel refers to the small intestine and large intestine together.

-Your child can have problems when half or more of his or her small intestine is taken out.
-He or she may not be able to absorb enough water, vitamins, and other nutrients.
+Your child can have problems when half or more of the small intestine is taken out.
+Your child may not be able to absorb enough water, vitamins, and other nutrients.
 This can cause major nutritional problems and symptoms.

-This can include a higher risk for short bowel syndrome.
+It can also raise your child's risk for short bowel syndrome.
 The more of the small intestine that’s removed, the greater your child’s chance for severe problems.

 Different parts of the small intestine absorb different nutrients.
-If your child has a latter part of the small intestine taken out, he or she can have nutritional problems.
+If your child has the last part of the small intestine taken out, they can have nutritional problems.
 This is because the first part of the small intestine cannot absorb all nutrients.
 Having the valve between the small and large intestine also makes a big difference in your child’s health.
 Some children with short bowel syndrome have also had part of their large intestine taken out.
 This leads to more problems.